 Manchester United boss Erik ten Hag said Victor Lindelof had been "exhausted" but was ready to play in Saturday's match at Sheffield United after his distressing experience in Belgium.

 In recent times, they have produced iconic players such as Henrik Larsson and Zlatan Ibrahimovic.
 These players have had a major impact on world soccer, particularly Ibrahimovic, who is an enigmatic scorer of spectacular goals.

 The formation and early years of the Swedish national team

-After qualifying for the 1938 World Cup in France, Sweden were scheduled to play Austria, but Austria were unable to participate in the match after being invaded by Germany, so Sweden marched on to the quarter-finals, where they beat Cuba 8-0.
+After qualifying for the 1938 World Cup in France, Sweden were scheduled to play Austria.
+However, Austria were unable to participate after being invaded by Germany, so Sweden progressed to the quarter-finals, where they beat Cuba 8-0.

 At the 1950 World Cup, Sweden did not allow any professionals to represent them, so went into the tournament with only amateur players.